Coming from school

 - You are a young or adult carer

-Widening access students can also be eligible for an adjusted offer.
+Widening access students may also be eligible for an adjusted offer.

 Here’s an example of how it works: